 Different Types of Humidifiers

-● Vaporizers – devices, boiling water inside and creating steam.
+● Vaporizers – devices, that boil water inside and create steam.
 This steam is then evaporated and dispersed into the air.
-Although they are not bad for children, they are not recommended due to risks of burns.
+Although they are not bad for children, they are not recommended due to the risks of burns.

 ● Evaporative Humidifiers – these use a fan to blow water over a wick and then into the air.
 These are safe to use around kids and are less likely to produce bacteria.

 ● Ultrasonic Humidifiers – these use high-speed vibrations to help convert water into vapor.
 These are ideal and less of a risk due to how they operate.
 Besides, they are the quietest and most efficient out of all the ones available.